You are here

 Most grants will be made at the $2,000 or $3,000 level.
 Only a small number of awards will be made at the $5,000 level.

 The competition is held once each year, during autumn semester.
-While eligibility is tied to financial need, awards are made on the merit of the proposal, which must be for work that is essential to the dissertation or thesis.
+Awards are made on the merit of the proposal, which must be for work that is essential to the dissertation or thesis.